rockorager/libvaxis/README.md

             .widget = self.widget(),
             // We didn't actually need to draw anything for the root.
 In this case, we can set
             // buffer to a zero length slice.
 If this slice is *not zero length*, the runtime will
-            // assert that it's length is equal to the size.width * size.height.
+            // assert that its length is equal to the size.width * size.height.
             .buffer = &.{},
             .children = children,
         };